linode/docs/docs/guides/development/python/working-with-unicode-in-python/index.md

 This guide only discusses Unicode processing for Python 3.
 Python 2 handles Unicode very differently, so these instructions do not apply.
 For more information, consult the [Python 2 Unicode documentation](https://docs.python.org/2/howto/unicode.html) for further guidance.
 Python strongly recommends that developers upgrade to Python 3.
 {{< /note >}}

 According to the Python [Unicode documentation](https://docs.python.org/3/howto/unicode.html), the most important principle is to only work with Unicode strings internally.
-Decode the input data as soon as possible and encoding the output only at the end.
+Decode the input data as soon as possible and encode the output only at the end.
 This greatly simplifies most programs and avoids introducing errors.

 All Python 3 strings are Unicode strings and are stored as Unicode.
 This means Unicode characters can be included in a string.
 When the text is encoded, all characters are converted to their byte equivalent.
 To use Unicode characters in a string, declare the string normally, and include the Unicode characters in the correct position.